jaredpar/runfo/Documentation/SCHEMA-TODO.md

 - X what is using Org.BouncyCastle.Math.EC.Rfc7748?
 - SearchTestsRequests need to alias job name and test run name.
 Same value.
 - X rename  GetModelBuildId to GetModelBuildKeyName
-- ensure all query properties set
+- X ensure all query properties set
-    - specifically the updating to merged pull request
+    - X specifically the updating to merged pull request
-- Delete all the filter map code in SearchBuildsRequests
+- X Delete all the filter map code in SearchBuildsRequests
 - X Ensure all enum use int conversion
-- Delete  GetModelBuildKind
+- X Delete  GetModelBuildKind
 - Delete the ModelMigration table and enum

 Indexes: